Call Us Today! 1.877.869.1715|info@bloyal.com

 The Loyalty Funnel

 Loyalty shouldn’t be an afterthought on your website.
-Introduce your loyalty program early in the customer’s journey and leverage the customer immediate interest in your products to add them to your program data base.
+Introduce your loyalty program early in the customer’s journey and leverage their immediate interest in your products to add them to your program database.
 This means that customers who find your site over mobile will often first add themselves to your loyalty program and then make a purchase.

 Be Useful